szetyng/HLP5/documentation.md

 ### Execution
 The robustness of the module's ability to execute or reject assembly lines is tested with a list of unit tests in `execUnitTest`.
 The execution is being tested against VisUAL, which is run using the [framework](https://intranet.ee.ic.ac.uk/t.clarke/hlp/images/VisualTesting.zip) provided by Dr Tom Clarke and called in `VisualMemUnitTest`.
 The `VisOutput` from running VisUAL is processed and packaged into appropriate `DataPath` fields so that they can be tested with the output from the `Memory` module using `Expecto`.

 In Load/Store memory instructions, it is important for the ARM simulator to not mess with memory addresses that are not being specifically allocated for data usage.
-VisUAL also does not allow access to memory locations that are not word-aligned (not applicable to LDRB/STRB), a practice followed by this ARM simulator .
+VisUAL also does not allow access to memory locations that are not word-aligned (not applicable to LDRB/STRB), a practice followed by this ARM simulator.
 Thus, `execErrorUnitTest` is used to check for such cases as well as any other instruction lines that lead to execution errors.

 ## Differences from VisUAL
 |VisUAL     |`Memory.fs`    |Reasons        |